paylesworth/Dirty-REST/README.md

 ## To Do

- - check filename extension for data type (html/json).
+ - check filename extension for data type (.html or .json).
 Right now, filename extensions are not supported.
+ - change config to data type rather than PHP filter

 ## Version History